oliverturner/ajax-tutorial/README.md

 A slideshow giving a overview can be seen here http://slides.com/oliverturner/api-tutorial

+_NOTE: This is a collaborative work in progress!
+PRs welcome!_

 ## How we're going to build it

 This is a multi-stage tutorial that takes our app from an ES5 monolith to a